jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 ```

 The parameter space we are searching for here is by no means exhaustive, but it covers a fair amount of ground.
 Of course, we can go crazy with randomized search, basically shoving Scikit-learn with every possible configuration and even running a grid search instead.
-However, that would take an inexorbitant amount of time and computing resources.
+However, that would take an extreme amount of time and computing resources.
 Therefore, it is important to consider which features are potentially the most important and zoom into these deciding parameters for hypterparameter optimization.

 ```python